aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-stacked-column-charts/_index.md

 ---
-title: "Master Stacked Column Charts in Java with Aspose.Slides&#58; A Comprehensive Guide"
+title: "How to create stacked column chart in Java with Aspose.Slides – A Comprehensive Guide"
-description: "Learn to create professional presentations using Aspose.Slides for Java.
-This guide covers setting up your environment, adding stacked column charts, and customizing them for clarity."
+description: "Learn how to create stacked column chart in Java using Aspose.Slides.
+This tutorial covers the Aspose Slides Maven dependency, adding a percentage stacked chart, formatting chart data labels, and saving the presentation as PPTX."
-date: "2025-04-17"
+date: "2026-02-22"
 weight: 1
 url: "/java/charts-graphs/aspose-slides-java-stacked-column-charts/"
 keywords:
 - Aspose.Slides
 - stacked column chart
 - Java presentation
 ---

 {{< blocks/products/pf/main-wrap-class >}}